• About

 It’s a simple craft that incorporates paint, cutting, and gluing and is great for creativity!

 Make sure to watch our quick video tutorial to see exactly how we made this cute little guy.
-And if you love animals, be sure to check out all of our animal crafts for kids.
+And if you love these crafts, be sure to check out all of our popsicle stick crafts.

 Groundhog’s Day Craft For Kids